 Hand Flapping and Autism

-I am actually not a believer in telling kids to stop stimming or saying hands down or hands quiet.
-In most settings, I would rather engage a child.
-Give them things to do with their hands as opposed to telling them to stop unwanted behaviors.
+I am not a believer in telling kids to stop stimming or saying hands down or hands quiet.
+When a 10-month-old flaps their arms when excited, it is a natural expression of their feelings.
+In most settings, I would rather engage a child, and give them things to do with their hands as opposed to telling them to stop unwanted behaviors.